 - If you do not receive income, you may complete an affidavit stating that you do not receive income.

-- A WIC health professional such as a nutritionist or nurse, determines your nutritional risk at your appointment.
-"Nutrition risks" are medical-based or dietary-based conditions.
+- "Nutrition risks" are medical-based or dietary-based conditions.
 Examples of medical-based conditions include anemia (low blood levels of iron), underweight, or history of poor pregnancy outcome.
 Dietary-based conditions may include consuming a diet too low in essential nutrients, vitamins and minerals, and key food groups.

 1. Schedule an appointment.